rehmannn21/rehmannn21.github.io/readme.txt

 2. What (a) basic features, (b) CSS features, and (c) advanced features did you include in your portfolio?

 (a) Basic features
+    I included an about section, project section and contact section, as well headers for each one.
+    I made easy to navigate and showcased some of my previous projects that I have done on figma.
+    I implemented links and images.

 (b) CSS features
+    I added a gradient to my background so it transitions within two colors.
+    When you hover over buttons it will change to a different color.
+    I used a different font and I set a specific text color and link color.
+    I set the margins, hight, width, border radius, and other elements to make the images on the site fit well.

 (c) Advanced features
+    I made clickable buttons that will take you to that website.
+    I incorportated hover effects and smooth scrolling/transitions on the screen.
+    I made my background gradient.

 3. How long, in hours, did it take you to complete this assignment?